-- 5.1 Requirements: Vendors doing business with the State of West Virginia must be registered by having a Vendor Registration and Disclosure Statement and Small, Women-, and Minority-owned Business Certification Application (WV-1 or WV-1A form) on file with the Purchasing Division in accordance with West Virginia Code §5A-3-12.
+- 5.1 Requirements: Vendors doing business with the State of West Virginia must be registered by having a Vendor Registration and Disclosure Statement and Small, Women-, and Minority-owned Business Certification Application (WV-1 or WV-1A) on file with the Purchasing Division or properly self-registered in the Vendor Self-Service portal in the wvOASIS system, in accordance with West Virginia Code §5A-3-12.
+To access the link to the Vendor Self-Service portal, visit www.wvOASIS.gov.
 The Legislative Rule and Regulation, CSR148, states that, except for purchasing card vendors providing travel-related services or receiving an aggregate total yearly payment less than \$25,000 from a spending unit, all vendors are required to register with the Purchasing Division.
 It is the agency's responsibility to make sure vendors are properly registered with the Purchasing Division prior to issuing a purchase order either verbally or in writing.
-Agencies must retain proof of verification of registration with each Purchase Order file.
-This is usually accomplished by taking a screen print from TEAM prior to issuance of the purchase order. - 5.1.1 WV-1: This form is to be completed by vendors who wish to participate in the competitive bid process and receive purchase orders exceeding an aggregate amount of \$1,000.
+Agencies must retain proof of verification of registration with each Purchase Order file. - 5.1.1 WV-1: Vendors are encouraged to register through the Vendor Self-Service portal through the wvOASIS system.
+However, if completing a paper form, this form is to be completed by vendors who wish to participate in the competitive bid process and receive purchase orders exceeding an aggregate amount of \$1,000.
 The WV-1 form requires payment of the \$125 annual fee.
 The vendor's check and the WV-1 form are to be mailed directly to the Purchasing Division.
-Upon payment of this fee, the vendor will receive access to the West Virginia Purchasing Bulletin, which contains upcoming bid opportunities and downloadable bid documents. - 5.1.2 WV-1A: This form is to be completed by vendors supplying sole source commodities and services to West Virginia state agencies or aggregate competitive purchases of \$1,000 or less in any one (1) fiscal year.
+Upon payment of this fee, the vendor will receive access to the West Virginia Purchasing Bulletin, which contains upcoming bid opportunities and downloadable bid documents. - 5.1.2 WV-1A: Vendors are encouraged to register through the Vendor Self-Service portal through the wvOASIS system.
+However, if completing a paper form, this form is to be completed by vendors supplying sole source commodities and services to West Virginia state agencies or aggregate competitive purchases of \$1,000 or less in any one (1) fiscal year.